miguelDalberto/notes-app/README.md

 Clone this repo and run:
     `npm install`

-Then, run `npm start` with a command:
+Then, run `node app.js` with a command:
  | command | requirements          | description
  |:-------:|:----------------------|:-----------:
  | add     |-\-title [note's title]| adds a note